Pragadeesh-19/therapy-journal-cdk/README.md

 ## Assumptions
   1. Authenntication/Authorization handled at API gateway level
   2. Timestamps are in UTC format
-  3. pagination are not implemented for this list of operations.
-  4. All dates/times use ISO 8601 format
+  3. All dates/times use ISO 8601 format